molmod/openmm-tutorial-msbs/setup_laptop.md

 ### NGLView and ipywidgets-8

-For NGLView to work, one should avoid installing the most recent versions of `ipywidgets` and stick to version 7.*.
+For NGLView to work, one should avoid installing the most recent versions of `ipywidgets`.
+Install `ipywidgets-7` instead.

 More details can be found here: